-This has been estimated both by the point variance of the fringe increments from the linear regression line fitted to values from reference fringes (above), or, since the equilibrium trace (fringe increment vs radius) approximates rather closely to a quadratic function, from the variance of the second difference of the data values in a full experimental run.
+Precision was estimated by both the point variance of the fringe increments from the linear regression line fitted to values from reference fringes, and, since the equilibrium trace (fringe increment vs radius) approximates rather closely to a quadratic function, from the variance of the second difference of the data values in a full experimental run.
 By either method we find standard deviations in the range f/300 to f/500.